savonet/book/workflow.md

 - say the last song we had on air
 - the annotate protocol

 *ICY metadata* is the name for the mechanism used to update metadata in icecast's source streams.
 The techniques is primarily intended for data formats that do not support in-stream metadata, such as mp3 or AAC.
 However, it appears that icecast also supports ICY metadata update for ogg/vorbis streams.

 When using the ICY metadata update mechanism, new metadata are submitted separately from the stream's data, via a http GET request.
 The format of the request depends on the protocol you are using (ICY for shoutcast and icecast 1 or HTTP for icecast 2).

 Starting with 1.0, you can do several interesting things with icy metadata updates in liquidsoap.
 We list some of those here.

 You can enable or disable icy metadata update in `output.icecast` by setting the `icy_metadata` parameter to either `"true"` or `"false"`.
 The default value is `"guess"` and does the following:

-* Set `"true"` for: mp3, aac, aac+, wav
+- set `"true"` for: mp3, aac, aac+, wav
-* Set `"false"` for any format using the ogg container
+- set `"false"` for any format using the ogg container

 You may, for instance, enable icy metadata update for ogg/vorbis streams.

 The function `icy.update_metadata` implements a manual metadata update using the ICY mechanism.
 It can be used independently from the `icy_metadata` parameter described above, provided icecast supports ICY metadata for the intended stream.

 For instance the following script registers a telnet command name `metadata.update` that can be used to manually update metadata:

 ```
 def icy_update(v) =